A Guide to Choosing the Right Paint Brush

 - Handle: Made from sturdy, solid materials like wood or acrylic, the handle is the portion of the brush you hold onto and wield.
 Handles often feature a number on them; this can indicate the thickness and width of the bristles or the size and length of the handle.
 These numbers vary depending on the brand and manufacturer.

 Like our little bodies, brushes come in a range of different shapes and sizes and each is suited to different mediums and jobs.
 Here’s a quick guideline to reference when choosing the right shape for you:

 Now that we’ve got our brush jargon and shapes down pat, let’s run through the different types of bristles you can get and what they’re best used for.

 A common name for a synthetic fibre brush, Taklon is an alternative to animal hair.

 Taklon is a great way to go if you’re a little more environmentally conscious as it is considered the greener and more vegan option.

-Its sustainable ways however, do not hinder its ability; it is designed to mimic the look, feel and function of natural bristle brushes.
+Its sustainable ways, however, do not hinder its ability; it is designed to mimic the look, feels and function of natural bristle brushes.

 It does an excellent job at faking it and we sure think it’s made it!

 Taklon is a great all-rounder and works well with a bunch of different paints like watercolour, inks, acrylic and oil.